 What if an applicant lives outside the Diocese of Atlanta?

 Most Annas currently live within the Diocese of Atlanta.
-Some have moved and are now living further away, in Illinois and New Mexico.
+Some have moved and are now living further away, in New Mexico.
 Our Constitution provides for the inclusion of women outside of the southeastern Province IV and for the development of groups of Annas in other provinces of the Episcopal Church.
 We have not yet begun this expansive stage of our development, but we are open to the Spirit’s promptings as we receive expressions of interest from women outside our area.